xamidi/pmGenerator/README.md

            -e: keep expanded proof strings ; show fully detailed condensed detachment proofs rather than allowing them to contain references
            -i: decrease memory requirements but increase time consumption by not storing intermediate unfoldings that exceed a certain length ; default: -1
            -l: abort computation when combined requested proof sequences exceed the given limit in bytes ; default: 134217728 (i.e. 128 MiB)
-           -b: duplicate conclusion removal ; replace each given subproof that has a redundant conclusion with its first shortest alternative and remove duplicates ; beneficial in preparing '-z'
+           -b: duplicate conclusion removal ; replace each given subproof that has a redundant conclusion with its first shortest alternative and remove duplicates ; beneficial in preparing '-x' or '-z'
            -w: read input without conclusions given
            -z: proof compression ; find and remove internal redundancies (e.g. non-trivial parts not affecting intermediate theorems) by attempting to use shorter owned subproofs at all positions
            -x: proof compression with extended modification range; before each round generate relative abstract proofs (D-rules only) with up to <range> steps, potentially improving rules with new formulas ; default: 0